OhioBWC - Basics: (Policy library) - File

 B. Pre-application steps.

-2. The employer must access the online application on BWC’s web site.
+2. The employer must access the online application via the Ohio BWC Grant & Program Management Portal.

-3. The employer must allow BWC staff access to the work site to perform a pre-report and pre-assessment of the operation and area of concern.
+3. The employer must allow BWC staff access to the work site to perform a pre-assessment and pre-report of the operation relevant to the equipment for which the employer is applying.
 If requested, the employer must provide BWC staff with the following data for the operation of concern:

 a.
 Injury statistics, associated claim numbers, and costs for the past one year;